yahavmh/My_VGG16/README.md

 # My_VGG16
 This is an implementation of VGG16 on Python 3, Keras, and TensorFlow for detecting weed in cornfields using RGB images taken from UAV.
 The model uses Color Segmentation for background removal using HSV, Data Augmentation (including Gaussian Noise), Dropout and Batch Normalization.

+*Notice the results on the code section are different, as it was trained on 5 epochs only.
+The project has been done on 50 epochs.

 ![image](https://user-images.githubusercontent.com/60111412/86477039-52a80d80-bd50-11ea-9b3c-b9e2b4abc2ed.png)  ![image](https://user-images.githubusercontent.com/60111412/86478421-ea0e6000-bd52-11ea-9f93-671988ce5f56.png)